aucad/cge/README.md

 | `test`       | Unit tests                                        |

 - The Makefile contains pre-configured commands to ease running experiments.
+- The `data/feature_*.csv` files are exclusively for use with C-PGD attack.
 - All software dependencies are listed in `requirements.txt`.

 ## Experiment workflow